danioxoli/FOSS4G_contributors/README.md

 # FOSS4G contributors

-### this work has been derived from: https://github.com/mgechev/github-contributors-list
+#### This work has been derived from: https://github.com/mgechev/github-contributors-list

 ```sh
  $ work in progress ...